3C286 Band6Pol Calibration for CASA 6.6.1

 See AntennaeBand7_Calibration for details on flagmanager.

-Tsys and WVR calibration table generation
+Generate Tsys and WVR calibration tables

 It turns out that two execution blocks (uid://A002/X85c183/X10a and X51a) out of the three taken on 2014-07-01 were affected by an ASDM SYSCal table issue.
 As a result, the Tsys values were incorrect and an entire scan is unintentionally flagged after applying the Tsys table.
 We need to run fixsyscaltimes task on these datasets before making the Tsys table.